Andrew J Green, writer

 The vital principle for me was always that they were not coerced into learning things - they learnt things they wanted to, and when they wanted to, which meant that they were interested in a vast variety of things.
 Adults who came into contact with our boys always comment on how pleasant, well behaved, articulate and easy to be with they were - and I have to assume that a lot of that is because they've (essentially) never been to school.

-But school and education are such sacred cows in our society that other people - even those with a generally 'alternative' viewpoint - were often quite angry that, by choosing to home educate our children, we could even consider depriving them of school and the opportunity to make friends - as if school is just a big social club.
-I wish it were just this, without its pretensions of education and its undercurrent of social conditioning – a sinister mixture of a childcare facility, a learning establishment … and a prison.
+But school and education are such sacred cows in our society that other people - even those with a generally 'alternative' viewpoint - often seeemed quite upset that, by choosing to home educate our children, we could even consider depriving them of school and the opportunity to make friends - as if school is just a big social club.
+I wish it were just this, without its pretensions of education and its undercurrent of social conditioning – a sinister mixture of a childcare facility, a learning establishment and a coercive and compulsory institution.
 The reality is that our twins have lots of friends of various ages in all 3 nearby towns (we live in a village 10 miles from all three) and saw them frequently.

 We found a lot of inspiration for our exciting new journey in the work of John Taylor Gatto and John Holt, who were teachers all their lives until they eventually became fierce advocates of home education.
 John Taylor Gatto reminds us that the compulsory schooling system in the US was based on the Austrian model - they developed it in the early 19th century, because they wanted to train obedient young people for factory work and for the Army.